This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 Different versions of the VHIT

 That being said, there are several commercial versions of the VHIT -- including (at least) one marketed by Interacoustic, one by GN-otometrics (GNO or ICS), one by Micromedical technology, and one by Synapsis.
-The first three devices all share similar technological features -- an eye camera worn by the patient, a head velocity sensor, and a head-mounted calibration arrangement.
+The first three devices all share similar technological features -- an eye camera worn by the patient, a head velocity sensor.
+The first two have a head-mounted calibration arrangement.

 A full "test", defined as horizontal only, can be done in about 12 minutes.
 We would expect a test that included the other 2 plans would take perhaps another 10 minutes, for a total of about 22 min.
 We have both the Interacoustic and GNO versions in our clinic, and agree that the test can be done quickly, but due to problems with eye tracking, and the overhead in analyzing, realistically this seems to us to be a 30 minute procedure.
 This compares poorly to the bedside "HIT" which can be done in 15 seconds.